4. Financial management of the Run-Off Cover Scheme

 4.4.7.
 Notional interest is credited to the Notional Account to ensure that midwives derive the proper benefit of the time value of money since ROC support payments are received by DHS well in advance of any ROC Commonwealth contributions being made by DHS.
 Notional Interest is applied at the short term bond rate for consistency with section 44(4a) of the Act, which requires interest of the short term bond rate to be applied to the total run-off cover credit balances of individual midwives.

 4.4.8.
-The Notional Account is charged with ROC Commonwealth contributions.
 The Scheme ‘operates after’ the Level 1 and Level 2 Commonwealth contributions.
 The Level 1 Commonwealth contribution meets 80 per cent of the excess between $100,000 and $2 million, the Level 2 Commonwealth contribution meets the excess above $2 million.
-Table 4 sets out the funding sources for a ROC claim which costs $2.5 million.
+Table 3 sets out the funding sources for a ROC claim which costs $2.5 million.

 4.4.9.
 The Act provides for payment of a midwife’s total run-off cover credit, should the Scheme ever be wound up without alternative arrangements being put in place.
 Thus, in this event, the accumulated ROC support payment balance would become a liability of the Scheme.
 At the same time, since the Scheme liabilities are being measured on an occurrence basis, some of the liabilities of the Scheme would be released, partially offsetting this impact.
 However, for the purpose of this report, the Scheme has been assumed to be ongoing and the whole amount of the accumulated ROC support payments has been taken to be available to meet relevant ROC Commonwealth contributions.